coinbase/coinbase-wallet-sdk/README.md

 WalletLink is an open protocol that lets users connect their mobile wallets to your DApp.

-With WalletLink, users can use your DApp in any desktop browser without installing an extension, and end-to-end encryption using client-side generated keys keeps all user activity private.
+With WalletLink, users can use your application in any desktop browser without installing an extension, and the secure tunnel established between your app and the mobile wallet with end-to-end encryption utilizing client-generated keys keeps all user activity private.

 For DApp developers to integrate with WalletLink, all you need to do is drop a few lines of code into your application, and WalletLink will take care of the